In recent years, fennel and orange salad has become a frequent side dish at my house. I make it in different variations, all excellent.

-Judging by the number of recipes you see around, I would say it is a quite widespread side dish everywhere, but as far as I’m concerned, it hasn’t always been like this, not at all.
+Judging by the number of recipes you see around, I would say it is a rather widespread side dish everywhere, but as far as I’m concerned, it hasn’t always been like this, not at all.

 〰 〰 〰